malykhmd/fdm/README.md

 # FDM: a new package for numerical solution of ordinary differential equations in Sage

-The Sage computer algebra system has very mediocre tools for the numerical integration of ordinary differential equations, but making computer experiments in it related to symbolic-numerical calculations is very comfortable.
+[Sage](https://www.sagemath.org/) has very mediocre tools for the numerical integration of ordinary differential equations, but making computer experiments in it related to symbolic-numerical calculations is very comfortable.
 The report presents a new package for numerical integration of differential equations.
 We adhered to the following general principles: